Perspective | Is that app spying on you? Here’s how to read iPhone privacy labels.

 It matters, because data harvested from your phone can be used by not only annoying advertisers but also politicians to manipulate you and governments to track you.

 While they’re a step forward, Apple’s labels are neither complete nor particularly simple.
-When I conducted a spot check, I found some of the self-reported labels weren’t necessarily even always telling the truth.
+When I conducted a spot check, I found that some of the self-reported labels weren’t necessarily even always telling the truth.

 But if you take the time to read the labels, you might make some surprising discoveries.

 What are you looking for?
 In short, apps grabbing more of your data than they need to get the job done.
 Try pitting apps with similar functions against each other.
-You can see, for example, that the Zoom video chat says it takes six kinds of data linked to your identity, while rival Cisco Webex Meetings says it collects no data beyond what’s required for the app to run.
+You can see, for example, that the Zoom video chat app says it takes six kinds of data linked to your identity, while rival Cisco Webex Meetings says it collects no data beyond what’s required for the app to run.

 Apple itself doesn’t offer much help to decode its privacy labels, aside from long pages of definitions.